OliviaLeavitt/startup/notes.md

 Box Model
 - Content: The actual content.
 - Padding: Space between content and border.
+  - ex padding: 1em 2em:
+      1em: This value sets the top and bottom padding.
+The size 1em is relative to the font size of the element, meaning if         the font size is 16 pixels, the padding will be 16 pixels.
+      2em: This value sets the left and right padding.
+Similarly, 2em is twice the font size of the element, so it will be          32 pixels if the font size is 16 pixels.
 - Border: Around the padding.
 - Margin: Space outside the border.